oktavilla/PortfolioDeck-Docs/google-analytics.markdown

 ![Tracking ID](graphics/ga3.png)

-Copy that into the Google Analytics field under the "Customize" tab on your PortfolioDeck admin page.
+Copy this code into the Google Analytics field under the "customize" tab on your PortfolioDeck admin page.